 Cacao Making Practices

 We never pour liquid cacao into plastic buckets or bags, as is common practice in chocolate making.
 We never microwave our cacao at any stage, as is common practice with chocolatiers.
 We make small batches that are freshly shipped to you, rather than deliberately aged for flavor or accidentally aged in long supply chains.
 Our chocolate making process is vegan, there is no dairy added to the cacao as is common with milk chocolate, which however reduces the health effects of the cacao.
-Our cacao is also soy free, which is an unnecessary additive used for processing industrial cacao.
-Rather, we specified special our machines with better components to handle thicker, unadulterated chocolate.
+Our cacao is also soy free, which is an unnecessary additive used for processing industrial cacao (soy lecithin is an emulsifier, making cacao smoother flowing).
+Rather, we specified our machines with more robust components and drives to handle thicker, emulsifier free chocolate.